MacareuxDigital/ansible-c5-ma/README.md

 ## Modify the settings

 - Edit host.yml, setup.yml reading the instruction below.
-    - If there is a new version of concrete5, make sure to replace it
+    - If there is a new version of Concrete CMS, make sure to replace it
-    - This package contains concrete5 package as a zip file.
-HOWEVER, the zip file which is distributed at concrete5.org contains a folder with `concrete5-[version]`.
+    - This package contains Concrete CMS package as a zip file.
+HOWEVER, the zip file which is distributed at Concrete CMS.org contains a folder with `Concrete CMS-[version]`.
 You must re-zip the package without the folder.

 ## For Debug: you can use docker to test